stefanpearson/codename_velociraptor/readme.md

 * Use UTF-8
 * Always include a title
-* Provide meta data (only if it's useful, i.e. not keywords)
+* Provide meta data (only if it's useful, no keywords)
-* Make use of the canonical meta if the content of a URI is a direct duplicate of another or Google will get grumpy.
+* Make use of the canonical meta if the content of a URI is a direct duplicate of another, see SEO/crawlability.

 ### Semantics and accessibility